satyajit-bagchi/articles/android_sensors_ros_article.md

 Screenshot

 ## Use cases:

-Maybe you're playing around with computer vision algorithms, without a working webcam or you want to have your camera moving rather than moving the objects in front of the webcam, whatever floats your boat haha.
-If you need a camera, you have (I'm guessing), a pretty great one in your pocket.
+- Maybe you're playing around with computer vision algorithms without a working webcam or you want to have your camera moving rather than moving the objects in front of the camera, whatever floats your boat.
+    - If you need a camera, you have (I'm guessing), a pretty great one in your pocket, or lying in a drawer somewhere.

-Maybe you have an inference network running as a node, and then you can overlay your object detections on top of that.
+- Maybe you have an inference network running as a node, and then you can overlay your object detections on top of that.

-Maybe you're playing around with Visual SLAM, or Sensor fusion or ROS and you just need some sensor data to play with.
+- Maybe you're playing around with Visual SLAM, or Sensor fusion or ROS and you just need some sensor data to play with.

 So, yeah, that's about it.